cloudflare/cloudflare-docs/products/logs/src/content/analytics-integrations/google-cloud/index.md

 ---
 title: Google Cloud
-weight: 100
+order: 100
 ---

+# Google Cloud

-### Overview
+## Overview

 This tutorial covers how to configure certain Google Cloud Platform (GCP) components so that you can analyze your Cloudflare Logs data.

-Before proceeding, you need to enable [Cloudflare Logpush in Google Cloud Storage](/logs/logpush/google-cloud-storage/) to ensure your log data is available for analyzing.
+Before proceeding, you need to enable [Cloudflare Logpush in Google Cloud Storage](/logpush/google-cloud-storage/) to ensure your log data is available for analyzing.

 The components we'll use in this tutorial include: